 It is a wonderful walk that you can take at your own pace.
-You don’t have to complete the whole trail in one walk or one cycle!
-It is a great way to take in the beautiful, breath-taking surroundings of the Meon Valley, and conveniently, it really isn’t too far from Wickham Court itself.
+You don't have to complete the whole trail in one walk or one cycle!
+It is a great way to take in the beautiful, breath-taking surroundings of the Meon Valley, and conveniently, it really isn't too far from the park itself.

 Holly Hill Woodland Park